BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/deploy.md

 ### Multi-chain deployment

-If the user wants to deploy multiple chains of the Biochain Forest Data Center version on a certain node, for example, if the user wants to deploy BFChain and another chain, FINChain, they can follow the steps below:
+If the user wants to deploy multiple chains of the Biochain Forest Data Center version on a certain node, for example, if the user wants to deploy BFMeta and another chain, FINChain, they can follow the steps below:

-1. The user downloads and installs the Biological Chain Forest data center version (BCF), and modifies the configuration file according to the above \<[single-node deployment](/en/Tutorials/PC_full_node_tutorial/Windows/deploy.md#single-node-deployment)\> method, and deploys after startup BFChain succeeded.
+1. The user downloads and installs the Biological Chain Forest data center version (BCF), and modifies the configuration file according to the above \<[single-node deployment](/en/Tutorials/PC_full_node_tutorial/Windows/deploy.md#single-node-deployment)\> method, and deploys after startup BFMeta succeeded.

 2. According to \<[Configure the chain that the node runs](/en/Tutorials/PC_full_node_tutorial/Windows/install.md#configure-the-chain-that-the-node-runs)\>, switch to the creation block operation of FINChain, and check the corresponding configuration file.
 Configuration file path: `/installation directory/conf/"chain name"-config-"network type".json`.